Research

 Water Quality & Contaminant Transport

-Investigation of pollutant fate and transport in urban water systems, with emphasis on:
+This research examines pollutant fate and transport in urban water systems, with recent emphasis on treatment processes inside green infrastructure and stormwater media:

-• Heavy metal removal: Bioretention media performance for lead, zinc, copper, and cadmium
+• Heavy metal removal: Performance of porous asphalt, oyster shell media, and bioretention media for lead, zinc, copper, and cadmium

 Collaborative projects:

-• Integration of water quality sensors into LID monitoring systems
+• Integration of water quality sensing into green infrastructure monitoring

-• Predictive modeling: Machine learning for rainfall-runoff prediction and flood forecasting
+• Predictive modelling: Data-driven approaches for rainfall-runoff prediction and flood forecasting

-• Pattern recognition: AI-based analysis of sensor data from LID installations
+• Pattern recognition: Analysis of sensor data from LID installations and treatment systems

-• Digital twins: Integration of AI with real-time monitoring for adaptive urban water management
+• Digital twins: Integration of data-driven models with real-time monitoring

-• Large language models for automated report generation and knowledge synthesis
+• Large language models for technical synthesis and model comparison

-• Reinforcement learning for real-time control of urban drainage systems
+• Learning-based tools for real-time control of urban drainage systems

 Field Instrumentation & Monitoring

-• Custom velocity meters: Design of low-cost, Arduino-based flow measurement devices for shallow urban runoff
+• Custom velocity meters: Low-cost flow measurement devices for shallow urban runoff and open-water applications

 • Multi-parameter monitoring: Integration of water level, flow velocity, temperature, and water quality sensors